 How important are the tides?
 Think of it this way.
 My ultra-marathon pace is about 2.3 knots.
 A world-class marathon swimmer?
 About 2.6-2.7 knots.
 The slowest swimmer in the MIMS field?
 Maybe 1.6 knots.
 Why am I describing swim speeds in terms of knots?
 Because that’s how river currents are measured.
 Now, guess what sort of current we will encounter when we round the southern tip of Manhattan and enter the East River?
 3.1 knots.
 The river will be moving faster than we will be swimming.

-It won’t always be 3.1 knots – that’s just the max flood tide at the Brooklyn Bridge, at 9:52am.
-But you get my point: MIMS involves navigating three separate rivers, on three separate tide cycles.
+It won’t always be 3.1 knots - that’s just the max flood tide at the Brooklyn Bridge, at 9:52am.
+But you get my point: MIMS involves navigating three separate rivers at different points in the tide cycle.
 At the start (from South Cove until we hit the East River), we’ll actually be swimming into a slight head current.
 The Harlem will max at about 1.4-1.9 knots.
 In the Hudson, an ebb tide of about 2 knots (max) will carry us home to the finish.

 How important are the tides?
 You could take the best marathon swimmers in the world and, if you dropped them in one of the rivers at a particularly disadvantageous point in the tide cycle, quite possibly they would be unable to finish the swim.

 And that’s not all!
 The currents don’t affect everyone equally - it depends on where you are in the river (i.e., how fast or slowly you’ve swum up to that point).
 For example, if you’re a fast swimmer, you may arrive in the Harlem River before the tide change - so you’ll swim into a head current at first.
 Slower swimmers arriving after the tide change will get a push from the outset.
 This has the effect of compressing the field (the trailing swimmers end up closer to the leading swimmers than they would in a slack current).